We have detected that you may be using an outdated browser that is not compatible with our website.

-Goodyear’s Ultra Grip line of winter tires, according to Silvana Valencic, Goodyear brand manager, is engineered to perform in cold temperatures, as well as in snow and slush.
+Goodyear’s Ultra Grip line of winter tires, according to Steve Rohweder, Goodyear director of consumer tire technology, is engineered to perform in cold temperatures, as well as in snow and slush.

-“The bottom line for consumers is knowing what level of winter they might face,” said Valencic.
-“Based on past experiences, do they feel their winter weather is moderate enough to choose a year-round tire?
+“The bottom line for consumers is being aware of the severe winter driving conditions they might face,” said Rohweder.
+“Based on past experiences, do they feel their winter weather is moderate enough to choose a year-round tire, or are they mandated to use winter tires?
 Or do they face sometimes severe winter weather, and they prefer the peace of mind offered by true winter tires?”

-Whatever tire is chosen, Valencic offers advice for motorists who will be faced with potential slippery driving conditions this winter:
+Whatever tire is chosen, Ian Law, professional ice racer and lead instructor at the ILR Car Control School in Ontario, Canada, offers advice for motorists who will be faced with potential slippery driving conditions this winter: